 Coffee Plantation –

 Yercaud being coffee and spice country, a sizable portion of the estate is covered by coffee plants within the Retreat too.
-Pepper vines intertwine around the shade giving Silver oaks and co exist with the rest of the system.
+Pepper vines intertwine around the shade-giving Silver oaks and co exist with the rest of the system.

 Nursery and herb garden –

-A vibrant nursery and herb garden have been set up with the enthusiasm of Father Raj and Dominic and apart from planting several hundreds of new plants using the resources from their own estate, they also sell these saplings to the public who are happy to buy them.
+A vibrant nursery and herb garden have been set up with the enthusiasm of Father Raj and Dominic the gardener and apart from planting several hundreds of new plants using the resources from their own estate, they also sell these saplings to the public who are happy to buy them.

 The entire estate itself is home to prolific flora and fauna and one can spot many birds like bulbuls, doves, woodpeckers etc.